How to register

 Information for Patients

-We do not, as a matter of routine, notify patients of all negative reports.
-The doctor will contact you if your results need further discussion however if you wish to check for results of blood tests, x-rays, etc. please do so between 11.00am and 3.00pm.
+Please note we do not, as a matter of routine, notify patients of all negative reports.
+The doctor will contact you if your results need further discussion however if you wish to check for results of investigations, please call our reception team.
 Please leave five working days before calling, noting that certain tests may take considerably longer.
 Receptionists can only give information about a result on the instruction of a doctor.
 If you feel the need to discuss any result with a GP please request a telephone consultation with the GP who ordered the test.

 Communicating with Patients